Pandemics

 What is the risk of pandemics to Warwickshire?

-Pandemics have been caused by both viruses and bacteria.
-They are natural events that happen when a unique novel pathogen begins to spread that few people (if any) are immune to.
-Since people aren’t immune, it will cause more serious illness in a large proportion of the population.
+Pandemics are caused by pathogens including viruses and bacteria.
+They are natural events that happen when a novel pathogen begins to spread that few people (if any) are immune to.
+Since people aren’t immune, the pathogen will spread more readily and may cause more serious illness and in a large proportion of the population.

 Each pandemic is different, and its impacts/nature cannot be known in advance.
 It could affect all ages, all populations, but we won’t know who will be most at risk until it happens.

 Pandemics are the most serious emergency that you should know about.
-This is because of the large number of people who could become seriously ill or die, and because the emergency could last for several months.
+This is because of the large number of people who could become seriously ill or die, and due to the length of time that it could last.
+This may be for several months or even years.

-Seasonal illnesses, such as flu, normally affect people in the UK between October and May, but a pandemic can come at any time.
+Seasonal viral illnesses, such as influenza (flu), normally affect people in the UK between October and May, but a pandemic can come at any time and be caused by any pathogen, not just viruses.
 It could start anywhere in the world but travel quickly.

 Pandemics can occur in more than one wave, possibly months apart.
 Each wave is likely to last several months.